YatharthKumarSaxena/Strict-Auth-Service/Configs/README.md

 ## 📖 **Introduction**

-This folder acts as the **central nervous system** of the custom authentication service — from cookies to cron jobs, rate limits to regex.
+This folder acts as the **central nervous system** of the strict authentication service — from cookies to cron jobs, rate limits to regex.
 All reusable configuration values and control switches live here.

 By externalizing logic into modular config files, this service becomes: